 As little as ten years ago, before orienting drill core became routine, geologists hardly ever measured structures in their core.
 Much useful information relevant to understanding geology and hence finding and defining ore bodies was ignored.
 Now the tendency is to fill vast data bases with hundreds or thousands of measurements.
 It is as though the volume of numbers collected provided a measure of the thoroughness and effectiveness of the structural logging.
-This practise is encouraged by the use of the quick and easy internal core angles method of measuring structure (alpha-beta angles) and justified by the hope that the meaning of a measurement will become clear if only enough of them are taken.
+This practice is encouraged by the use of the quick and easy internal core angles method of measuring structure (alpha-beta angles) and justified by the hope that the meaning of a measurement will become clear if only enough of them are taken.
 Like the tourist who is so involved in taking photographs that he only sees the sights through the lens of his camera, these geologists only see structures through the scales of their core protractors.

 Why anyone should believe that a structural orientation, whose significance is unclear when the core is in their hands, will become significant and meaningful weeks later on being viewed along with hundreds of other measurements on a statistical plot – when memory of individual structures actually seen is long gone – requires explanation.
 Actually, it is not a mystery, geologists who do this sort of logging lack confidence in their ability to understand what they see in the core.
 They have never been properly trained – indeed, their supervisor expects little more of them than that they be geological operatives – collectors of numbers, fillers-in of data bases.
 It is hardly the role for which they spent four years or more at university training as a professional.
 It is a lack of preparedness to even try.
 But more than all these, it is a hope that the geological significance of the numbers will emerge from a statistical treatment.
 This ignores a cardinal rule of any statistical treatment data – you can only meaningfully analyse data if you already have a specific hypothesis to test.
 A hypothesis cannot emerge from the data, rather data is collected in order to test a hypothesis.
 Charles Darwin expressed much the same idea more than 140 years ago when he wrote: “ How odd it is that anyone should not see that all observation must be for or against some view if it is to be of any service!”